 Look no further…this blue-eyed bombshell boy is over the top on fabulous.
-He is a flame point Ragdoll wannabe.
-He is better than any young kitten; the wait is over.
-You can not ask for a better fur companion.
+He is a flame point Ragdoll wannabe who is better than any young kitten–the wait is over.
+You cannot ask for a better fur companion.
 Mr. Johnson has it ALL.
-Extreme good looks, gentle disposition, can carry on a conversation (complaints are held to a minimum), and he is the kind of man that really understands a woman who has had a hard week/day at the office–you name it.
+Extreme good looks, gentle disposition, can carry on a conversation (complaints are held to a minimum), and he is the kind of man that really understands a woman who has had a hard week or day at the office…you name it.
 Mr. Johnson is your guy!
-This boy has had a really rough go of it.
-He was somebody’s baby once…became neglected…was led a stray…ended up at a HIGH KILL SHELTER…and it was his turn for the needle when a kind person realized that he should not be the next statistic.
+This boy has had a really tough go of it.
+He was somebody’s baby once…became neglected..was led a stray…ended up at a HIGH KILL SHELTER…and it was his turn for the needle when a kind person realized that he should not be the next statistic.
 Thankfully, this great cat is alive today–healthy and ready for his new chance at a purrever home.
 Please consider Mr. Johnson as the guy you wish to come home to at night.
-He will take the stress out of your life; he is easy to talk to, forgiving, huggable and drop-dead gorgeous!
-Mr. Johnson is approximately 4 years old, has been neutered, feline tested, and is parasite free.
-He is a BIG guy, but do not let that scare you–more to love and snuggle–and he does like to be schnuggled…and brushed and carried around like a baby.
+He will take the stress out of your life.
+He is easy to talk to, forgiving, huggable and drop-deal gorgeous!
+Mr. Johnson is approximately 4 years old, has been neutered, fully vaccinated, feline tested, and is parasite free.
+He is a BIG guy, but do not let that scare you–more to love and snuggle, and he does like to be schnuggled and brushed and carried around like a baby.
 Thank you for considering a happily ever after with this great fella!
 For more information on how to score on this great catch, please call Julie at 610-306-1662.

 Toby is a short-haired female spayed tabby cat.
 She has had a rough life.
 Rescued from Animal Services two years ago with her litter of five kittens, she was a very young mom.
 She was such a sweet mommy cat, and although a little cautious at times with new humans, she was very affectionate and loved to be included in petting sessions.
 She was adopted with one of her female kittens into a quiet home, kept indoors only, and over time, she started becoming aggressive toward her kitten and demanded to go outdoors.
 Against the owner’s belief to allow her outdoors, she slowly started letting her out.
 Over time, Toby started becoming OUTDOORS ONLY because she was so nasty to her now teenage kitten.
 Allowing Toby inside became intolerable for that reason.
 Toby has perfect litter box habits.
 She wants to come indoors.
 It is really sad to know that she is living like a street cat, only fed when she cries at the back door.
 Food has to be picked up due to wildlife.
 She is hungry and very lonely.
 She defends her “turf” on a nightly basis.
 This is not the life she deserves.
 Toby has been outdoors for over a year now, begging to come in and getting beat up by neighbor cats.
 She is really in a bad place.
 She desperately needs a safe home.
 A home that understands her.
 A home that will give her the space, time and love she needs to begin to trust again.
 She would probably be great as an indoor cat with some outdoor time–as long as her outdoor time is in a safe area.
 PLEASE NO COYOTE FOOD.
 This cat deserves a forever home.
 Her foster mom is heartbroken that this cat has been tossed away.
 She will have her up to date on vaccines, feline tested (again due to being outdoors), and she will be house-cat ready.
 Toby would be best suited in a home that understands cats, no small children and no other pets.
 Adoption fee will be waived.
 Please call if you have it in your heart to give this young lady a real life.
 610-306-1662